mtrimpe/authzen/api/authorization-api-1_0.md

 {: #example-access-evaluations-request title="Example of an HTTPS Access Evaluations Request"}

 ### HTTPS Access Evaluations Response
 The success response to an Access Evaluations Request is an Access Evaluations Response.
-It is an HTTPS response with a `status` code of `200`, and `content-type` of `application/json`.
+It is an HTTPS response with an HTTP status code of `200`, and `Content-Type` of `application/json`.
 Its body is a JSON object that contains the Access Evaluations Response, as defined in {{access-evaluations-response}}.

 The following is a non-normative example of an HTTPS Access Evaluations Response: